 No matter what you want to study, you can get pretty much any degree online these days.
 (And, thanks to the pandemic, even students in traditional master’s programs have found themselves obliged to take classes online.)

 But is it worth it to go back to school for a master’s online?
 Often, an online master’s will cost just as much as a traditional program, but you can still get a quality education and plenty of networking opportunities.
+There are plenty of affordable online college courses as well, such as Straighterline.
 Employers won’t know you earned your degree online unless you tell them.

 Whether you choose to go to a traditional, brick-and-mortar program, or attend classes online, you’ll have tuition bills to pay.
 The cost of an online program may not be much lower than that of a traditional program, but you’ll at least save on incidental costs, like moving to be closer to campus, parking and transportation, and even campus meal plans.